tomPorter/ptw/python_tool_walkthrough.md

 *Why is this arranged with a `TestCase` class, and what is this `self` stuff?*

--   Defining a class to hold the tests defined a scope for the setup and teardown methods.
+-   Defining a class to hold the tests establishes a scope for the setup and teardown methods.
 The `setUp()` and `tearDown()` methods will be called before and after each test function is called.
 -   If you define a class, all functions in it must have `self` as the first function argument, which is what gives you access to all the attributes of the class instance. *More later*